batdetect/data_format/readme.md

 # Bat Audio File and Meta Data Standard
-Here we propose formats for naming audio files and for storing their associated meta data.
+Here we propose a naming convention for audio files and their associated meta data.
 Suggestions are welcome!

 We also provide scripts for converting existing annotations to this format (see `demo_save/save_metadata.py`) and for loading annotations to view them (see `demo_read/read_annotations.py`).
 There is also an example meta data json file in `demo_read/demo_metadata.json`.

-So that species annotations are consistent across different data collectors we maintain a list of species called `taxa.json`.
+So that bat species annotations are consistent across different data collectors we maintain a list of species called `taxa.json`.
+The list of species can be viewed [here](create_metadata/readme.md).

 ## File naming
-To simplify the sharing of audio files we suggest the following naming format.
+To simplify the sharing of audio files we suggest the following convention:

 `Year-Month-Day_Hour-Minute-Second_Lat_long_TimeExpansion_FileNumber.wav`